lscoppitto/docs-v3/docs/reference/bsp/4zerobox_mobile.md

 * `out` is the relay to check.
 Possible choices are `DOUT1` and `DOUT2`.

-return `1` if the relay is closed, `0` if open.
+Returns `1` if the relay is closed, `0` if open.

 ### function `get_can`
 ```python
 get_can(nss=CTS1, spi_clk=20000000)
 ```
-Get a ready to use CAN object.
+Gets a ready to use CAN object.

 * `nss` is the chip select pin used to control the CAN peripheral through SPI.
 * `spi_clk` is the clock speed used by the SPI.
 Default is 20 MHz.